3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_04/w11d05/instructor_notes/sql_joins.md

 ```
 SELECT COUNT(e.id) AS reports_count, m.id, m.name
 FROM employees AS e
-  INNER JOIN employees AS m
+INNER JOIN managers AS m ON e.manager_id=m.id
-    ON e.manager_id=m.id
 GROUP BY e.manager_id, m.id, m.name;
 ```

 This builds the join table from employees to employees, then aggregates the rows which have the same e.manager_id, m.id, and m.name.
 Then it selects the number of rows aggregated and the id and name of the manager.